 5 Albion Terrace, New Quay - sleeps 6 + Wi-Fi

 This 3 bedroom centrally heated cottage is conveniently located in New Quay on a residential street and is just a few minutes walk from the excellent sandy beaches, pubs, restaurants and shops.
-Close by are The Royal Indian Brasserie, the Port of Call restaurant, the Dolau Inn, The Wellington pub and restaurant, The Penwig Hotel, The Queen's Hotel, The Captain's Rendezvous Fish and chip restaurant and the Hungry Trout Restaurant.
+Close by are The Royal Indian Brasserie, the Wellington pub and restaurant, The Penwig Hotel, and three seafood restaurants.

 Accommodation: The lounge / diner of this comfortable cottage has

 leather sofas, a log burner, 32 inch flat screen TV